Now then, we’ve rounded up 20 of the best music venues in Leeds for free gigs.

 Verve, 16 Merrion Street, Leeds, West Yorkshire, LS1 6PQ.

 The Inkwell is another jazz-loving haunt that puts on two of the best free gig nights in Leeds.
-Jazz Leeds take over on the first Saturday of every month for Inkwell Divas that sees local singers belt out classic American standards in the gallery space.
+Jazz Leeds take over on the first Saturday of every month for Inkwell Divas, which sees local singers belt out classic American standards in the gallery space.
 They also host a fortnightly Sunday Jazz Cafe club that welcomes a host of the best jazz musicians from around the UK.

 The Inkwell, 31 Potternewton Lane, Chapel Allerton, Leeds, West Yorkshire, LS7 3LW.